hackclub/hackducky/submissions/Adarsh_logger/readme.md

 > Use only in **authorized environments** such as personal VMs or CTF labs.

 ---

----
-author: "greninja44"
+# Author: "greninja44"

-Total time spent: 5 hours
+# Total time spent: 5 hours

 ---